alexboia/LivePayments-MP-WC/README.txt

 First officially distributed version.

 == Upgrade Notice ==

+= 0.1.6 =
+Update to version 0.1.6 for compatibility updates with WordPress 5.8.0 and WooCommerce 5.6.0.

 = 0.1.5 =
 Update to version 0.1.5 for fixed activation error + missing romanian translations for settings page.